vertigo-web/vertigo/tutorial.md

 ## 7. Set value

 Let's do some reactivity already.
-Add switch closure to our render function and use it in `html!` macro:
+Add switch closure to our render function and use it in `dom!` macro:

 ```rust
     let switch = move || {